alan-turing-institute/AutisticaCitizenScience/project-management/agile-opensource-workflow.md

 This document describes a balance between the two ways of working that allow the Fujitsu team to maintain their Agile workflow and for members of the broader project community to contribute when they are able.

+The Fujitsu team work on the next iteration of the demo and gather feedback from the previous sprint's demo.

+The two workflows are asynchronous, since the feedback collected on the demo will be one sprint behind what the Fujitsu team are beginning to work on.

 All parties are committed to working in an Agile (and agile) way to develop the platform efficiently.

 ![](/images/agile-opensource-workflow.png)